AntoineSoetewey/statsandr/content/faq.md

 Antoine Soetewey, *Outliers detection in R*, Stats and R. Retrieved from https://statsandr.com/blog/outliers-detection-in-r/, accessed on November 3rd, 2020.

 If your work is public, feel free to [send it to me](/contact/) so I can check it out.

+I am also very happy to see translations of my blog posts.
+Let me know about your translation so that I can link to it in the original blog post.

 ## 6. I would like to replicate an analysis you have done in one of your article, can I have access to the entire code?